ahbuss/DESpy/README.md

 value in question (with all the "usual" assumptions about the central limit theorem).

 ### Parameters vs State Variables

+## Parameters

+Parameters are variables in a component that do not change during a given replication of the simulation.
+These are inputs to the simulation and, as such, must be passed in via the `__init()__` method.
+Parameters may be scalars, such as the total number of servers, or RandomVariates which generate different values on each call, such as the service time generator.
+In such cases, while the generated values may be different, the distribution itself remains the same.

+## State Variables

+State variables _do_ change within a given replication of a model.
+The full definition of a state variable must include its initial value, since that is set in the `reset()` method of each component.
+Only event methods are permitted to change the value of a state variable, since events are identified with state transitions.
+Thus, the value of a given state at any point in simulated time is completely determinded by its initial value and the subsequent state transitions.

+Every state transition must be accompanied by a `notify_state_change()` call, which notifies StateChangeListsners that the given state has changed.
+This allows components to be written to the dynamics of the model only and not be concerned with collecting statistics, since that can be done with the appropriate statistical objects, which are StateChanegListsners.

 ### Defining Events